 Her decision to leave Red Cliffs and my father had triggered a series of tragic events.
 In an attempt to bring her back, my father was soon killed, along with Brian Canagan, Jack’s father, the clan’s then leader.
 Red Cliffs and Copper Ridge stood on the verge of war.

 At the beginning too young to understand and later unaware of this turmoil, I’d lived my seemingly ordinary life, unaware of what my father was and that I had relatives from his side.

-As I grew, my demands to know more about them became louder.
+As I grew, my demands to know more about my parents became louder.
 My grandparents provided me with some explanations.
 I learned my father had been a werewolf.
 My mother had run away with Seth, my father had died trying to take her back.
 Too young to care for me, she stayed in Copper Ridge and I was raised by her parents.

-These “answers” only intensified my curiosity, but my grandparents refused to tell me more.
+These answers only intensified my curiosity, but my grandparents refused to tell me more.

 I started putting the pieces of the puzzle together when I accidentally learned that Seth Withali was mentally ill.

 I still remember my relief when my grandfather told me my mother had left him.

 Even better I remembered how heartbroken I was when he added that she’d decided to stay in Copper Ridge nonetheless.